How To Control Cherry Shrimp Population?

 Plants Won’t Grow

 Shrimps love to graze on plants and moss.
-It is their natural instinct and plants are a good source of natural food for the shrimps.
-When there are 20 shrimps in a 10 gallon planted tank, then the shrimps won’t be able to put a dent to the growth of the plants.
+It is their natural instinct, and plants are a good source of natural food for the shrimps.
+When there are 20 shrimps in a 10-gallon planted tank, then the shrimps won’t be able to put a dent in the growth of the plants.

-However, if the number of shrimps get 50 or 60 then the plants will have a hard to grow.
-They can even destroy the delicate plants.
-When the number of cherry shrimps get out of hand, soon they can behave like an infestation to the tank.
+However, if the number of shrimp grows to 50 or 60, the plants will have a hard time growing.
+They can even destroy delicate plants.
+When the number of cherry shrimps gets out of hand, they can soon behave like an infestation in the tank.

-That’s we need to control to population of the cherry shrimp.
+That’s why we need to control the population of the cherry shrimp.

 Weaken The Colony

-When there are too many shrimps in the colony, the competition for food will increase.
-Consequently, it will have an adverse impact on the overall colony and make the colony weak.
+When there are too many shrimp in the colony, competition for food will increase.
+Consequently, the colony will be weak.

 Think about it like this.
 No matter how large the shrimp colony gets, the amount of natural food source stays the same, right?
 So the competition for food can get way up.
 This is when the colony starts to get weak.